Scheduled for Spring 2021.

 We anticipate that students may have physical or mental health needs while abroad that could relate to typical causes (such as an ear infection or roommate issues) or causes related to the coronavirus.
 Students will be able to receive the well-established mental and physical health support offered by the Institute.
 The Umbra APP allows students to books appointments on their smartphone and contact Umbra staff members that are on call 24/7.
 All Covid-19 tests are free when a case is suspected.
 In addition, Italy is working to address the needs of international students.
 Furthermore, the hospital system in Italy is considered to be “well-prepared” for future outbreaks.
 Our Risk Management team is regularly monitoring similar initiatives and will be sure to update this site with further details.

 In case there is a need to deliver classroom content remotely, Umbra professors are now, more than ever, capable users of the online learning platform Moodle (similar to Canvas and Blackboard).
 Our instructors have long used the online environment as a complement to in-person learning; that preparation has been useful and they will continue to use Moodle in the future.
 The use of Moodle and carefully-planned content and assignments means that we are also prepared to continue teaching online in the event a student needs to be quarantined or needs to return to the United States.

-NOTE: All items on this page are subject to change as all measures, particularly those relevant to travel, social distancing, & sanitation may change in compliance with Italian and EU laws and guidelines for public health and safety.
+NOTE: Information provided on this page is subject to change as all measures, particularly those relevant to travel, social distancing, & sanitation may change in compliance with current Italian and EU laws and guidelines for public health and safety.